Fulmer Research Institute: 1965 to 1970

 With its future thus assured, in 1966 additional laboratories in a new building were opened on the Stoke Poges site.
 Also in that year Fulmer strengthened its expertise, particularly in electron metallography, by recruiting several key staff who transferred from Aeon Laboratories of Egham, Surrey.

-In 1969 Mr Liddiard retired as Director of Research and Dr W E Duckworth was recruited from the British Iron and Steel Research Association and appointed in his place.
+In 1969 Mr Liddiard retired as director of research and Dr W E Duckworth was recruited from the British Iron and Steel Research Association and appointed in his place.

 In 1970 Fulmer set up a new unit, Fulmer Technical Services (FTS), to provide a focus for its testing and consultancy services to industry.

 During this period there was a gradual increase in income and a modest profit while staff numbers remained at about 120.

 1970 to 1985

 Context

 By the early 1970s the climate for R&D was again changing.

 Government R&D budgets continued to tighten.

 The earlier pattern of Fulmer sponsorship, with a large proportion of contracts from UK ministries and government agencies, no longer applied.
 In 1955 this proportion had been 70% but by 1970 it had fallen to 45%.
 By 1985 it was to become less than 5%.

 Meanwhile, contract R&D was becoming a familiar concept in the UK.

 Following Fulmer, many other contract R&D companies had been formed, important examples being Huntingdon Life Sciences(1957) and Cambridge Consultants(1960).

 This gave Fulmer opportunities for collaboration but also increased competition.

 Fulmer promoted contract R&D by publishing Register of Consulting Scientists and Contract Research Organizations.

 In 1971 Lord Rothschild published his report on Government R&D in which a major recommendation was that "applied R&D ... must be done on a customer-contractor basis.
 The customer says what he wants; the contractor does it (if he can); and the customer pays".

 Despite Rothschild's recommendations, government procurement was slow to change.
 By 1975, leading independent research companies felt that they were not getting a fair share of government R&D contracts and needed a stronger voice.
-Fulmer joined with six other companies in setting up the Association of Independent Contract Research Organisations (AICRO).
+Fulmer joined with six other companies in setting up the Association of Independent Contract Research Organizations (AICRO).